Search

 The Art Museum Building

 The A. Hays Town building was designed as a replica of the Hermitage Plantation, a 19th-century Greek Revival structure, and brings with it all the connotations of the region’s intricate past.
 It is a space where the contrasts create a harmony and rhythm through materiality.
 At night, the building is bathed in blue light, contrasting the traditional warmer tones of the A. Hays Town building.
-The glass facade lends the space an airy openness, shifting from opaque to translucent with the changing light of the day.
-Quite literally reframing how the past is reflected as time moves forward across the space.
+The glass facade lends the space an airy openness, shifting from opaque to translucent with the changing light of the day—quite literally reframing how the past is reflected as time moves forward across the space.
 At times, it reflects the past and world outside; at others, it draws the eye inward.

 A modern outdoor water fountain features a tall, rectangular wall with water cascading down its surface, beside a glass building at the Hilliard Art Museum and lush green hedges under a blue sky—perfect for enjoying local art Lafayette exhibitions.